washingtonstateuniversity/WSUWP-Indie-Development/README.md

-# WSUWP-Single
+# WSUWP Single Site Dev

-Temporary environment for individual sites not yet part of WSUWP
+A development environment for working with individual WordPress sites that are not yet part of the WSUWP Platform.

+## Getting Started

+1. Install Virtualbox
+2. Install Vagrant
+3. Clone WSUWP Single Site Dev
+4. Add projects (see below)
+5. `vagrant plugin install vagrant-hostsupdater`
+6. `vagrant up`

 ## Adding Projects